rfmineguy/opengl-engine/README.md

 ## Features
  - A basic 2D renderer
  - A resource management system
+   * split into engine resources and project resources
  - A basic scene system (WIP)
  - A fairly robust editor ui
    * Resources